lessarderic/multi-platform/quotes/README.md

 # Quotes Service

-This module contains the implementation for the Quotes Service API found in the `quotes-api` top-level module.
+This module contains the implementation for the Quotes API found in the `quotes-api` top-level module.

 It contains two sub-modules, `impl` for the service implementation, and `distros` for all the